segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

 </details>

 <details markdown="1">
-<summary>I have a degree, but it's not in computer science.
-Can I break into tech?</summary>
+<summary>I Have A Degree, But It's Not In Computer Science.
+Can I Break Into Tech?</summary>

 Yes.
 Reference the question above about how a computer science degree doesn't really even fully prepare students to work as software developers.
 It equips them with a solid skill set but not necessarily the specific know-how for the job.
 So, if your degree is in another field, you can still find your way into tech.